 Step 3 - Go around

-When attaching binding, go the usual way: start at the middle of an edge if your quilt is larger, or - if you are making a mini quilt, something like a quilted mug rug, start just two inches or so from the bottom of an edge.
+When attaching binding, go the usual way: start at the middle of an edge if your quilt is larger, or - if you are making a mini quilt, or something like this quilted mug rug project, start just two inches or so from the bottom of an edge.
 As low as possible.

 Then sew around the quilt, and when you get back to the beginning edge, stop an inch before the 'triangle' starts.
 Again, a detailed how-to of this part is described in this binding tutorial.